FemZangos-Team/ThirdBrain-Legacy/README.md

 <h1 align="center" style="font-weight: normal;"><b>ThirdBrain</b></h1>
 <p align="center"><img src="https://raw.githubusercontent.com/sailex428/SecondBrain/refs/heads/main/logo.png" alt="mod-logo"></p>

-A Fabric mod that brings intelligent NPCs to your minecraft world.
+A Forge/Fabric mod that brings intelligent NPCs to your minecraft world.
 ThirdBrain is a fork of SecondBrain that focuses on in-world NPC behavior for prebuilt experiences, rather than companion-style automation.
 Create player-like characters controlled by LLMs that respond to chat and support authored gameplay.

 **This mod works fully serverside.
 It must also be installed on a client for setup.**